-It was a good five hour marathon - a hodgepodge of performances that had kids from 15 high schools and one middle school taking to the football field to give it their all and hope for the best.
+In a five-hour marathon of performances, kids from 15 high schools and one middle school took to the football field to give it their all and hope for the best.

 A panel of six judges scrutinized each and every move, doling out ratings in music, marching and maneuvering, auxiliary, color guard, and percussion.